thecryptofruit/swarm/doc/incentives.md

 There are two important messages in swarm:

 1. Request the preimage of a hash
 2. Chunk payload
+3. Acknowledge the receipt of payload

-The latter can be either a response to the latter, or constituting a request to store that chunk.
+Chunk payload can be either a response to a previous request or constituting a request to store that chunk.
 Both the sender and the recipient node know which is which.

 Responding to a request and accepting a request to store is a service